-As part of his long-standing engagement in the region, President Bill Clinton opened the the Clinton Global Initiative Latin America meeting on December 8, 2013 in Rio de Janeiro, Brazil.
+As part of his long-standing engagement in the region, President Bill Clinton opened the the Clinton Global Initiative Latin America meeting in Rio de Janeiro, Brazil.
 The Clinton Global Initiative (CGI) meetings bring together political and business leaders and this is the first time the event is being held in Latin America.

 This meeting reflects the Clinton Foundation's ongoing efforts to mobilize philanthropy and corporate social responsibility in all parts of the globe.

 The agenda in Latin America will emphasize efforts to carry the region’s social and economic progress into the future with sessions focusing on Developing Human Capacity, Designing for Green Growth and Harnessing Technology and Innovation.
 Participants will work towards developing and scaling up “Commitments to Action,” programs designed to address issues such as revitalizing Latin American cities, creating more opportunities for women entrepreneurs, and promoting early childhood education.